-The trust intends to conduct its next self-evaluation/external review in Summer 2024
+The trust intends to conduct its next self-evaluation/external review in Summer 2025

-The Finance and General Purposes Committee is a sub-committee of the main Board of Trustees.
+The finance and general purposes committee is a sub-committee of the main board of trustees.
 Its purpose is to report to the Trust Board the outcomes of budget monitoring.
+Particular issues dealt with by the finance and general purposes committee during the year were upgrade of IT equipment and adoption of BACS payments.